 |Price start at $ 1,789 $3,500 as tested|

-And then the GPU option are in the studio line Nvidia Quadro and we have the RTX 3000 max q you can also get the RTX 4000 max Q or the RTX 5000 max Q or even lower end Quadro t 1000 2000 options.
+And then the GPU option is in the studio line Nvidia Quadro and we have the RTX 3000 max q you can also get the RTX 4000 max Q or the RTX 5000 max Q or even lower-end Quadro t 1000 2000 options.

-But overall, it the temperatures on this are pretty good and normal heavy loads say you are doing something like Bren blender or doing something like Creo something like that you will see CPU temperatures typically more in the 80’s and GPU temperatures are well managed.
+But overall, if the temperatures on this are pretty good and normal heavy loads say you are doing something like Bren blender or doing something like Creo something like that you will see CPU temperatures typically more in the 80s and GPU temperatures are well managed.

-So you’re not going to want to put this on your lap and of course any really performant laptop you wouldn’t want to because it’s going to get uncomfortable the heat up top at least is towards the display above the keyboard area not blowing on the display but it’s bit away from your hands on the track pad.
+So you’re not going to want to put this on your lap and of course, any performant laptop you wouldn’t want to because it’s going to get uncomfortable the heat up top at least is towards the display above the keyboard area not blowing on the display but it’s bit away from your hands on the trackpad.

-This is where you’re giving up something versus the fury which is the thicker more expandable version ram is soldered on board DDR4 266 megahertz you can get it with a maximum of 32 gigs of dual channel which is what we have so if you need more than that you’re looking at something bigger if you want to go with hp.
+This is where you’re giving up something versus the fury which is the thicker more expandable version ram is soldered onboard DDR4 266 megahertz you can get it with a maximum of 32 gigs of the dual-channel which is what we have so if you need more than that you’re looking at something bigger if you want to go with hp.

-We have one m.2 SSD slot NVME PCI 3 given the generation of CPU and chipset that makes sense so no dual SSD’s which is kind of too bad but that vapor chamber takes up a lot of space and so does the battery which is 83 watt hour which is a pretty decent sized battery which means you can actually use this away from an outlet which isn’t always the case with mobile workstations
+We have one m.2 SSD slot NVME PCI 3 given the generation of CPU and chipset that makes sense so no dual SSD which is kind of too bad but that vapour chamber takes up a lot of space and so does the battery which is an 83-watt hour which is a pretty decent sized battery which means you can use this away from an outlet which isn’t always the case with mobile workstations

-In fact since we have Nvidia switchable graphics going on here if it’s using intel UHD graphics say you are doing light stuff you’re doing your slack or your office or whatever those sorts of things streaming video and this thing really reached seven and a half hours and 200 nits of brightness that’s pretty darn good.
+Since we have Nvidia switchable graphics going on here if it’s using intel UHD graphics say you are doing light stuff you’re doing your slack or your office or whatever those sorts of things streaming video and this thing reached seven and a half hours and 200 nits of brightness that’s pretty darn good.

-HP ZBook Studio G7 Review: Obviously if you set the brightness lower if you can tolerate that you can get longer run times and that’s on the balanced power profile on our benchmarks, we run it on the high-performance windows power profile and the benchmarks are where we would expect for our core i7 six core CPU and that Quadro RTX 3000 now for those who likes GeForce better and hp actually does bill
+If you set the brightness lower if you can tolerate that you can get longer run times and that’s on the balanced power profile on our benchmarks, we run it on the high-performance windows power profile and the benchmarks are where we would expect for our core i7 six-core CPU and that Quadro RTX 3000 now for those who like GeForce better and hp actually does the bill

-It is something you can gain with because the cooling is up to snuff with that vapor chamber again there’s the creator models instead and that has your GeForce cards inside the keyboard on this is pretty comfortable and pretty tactile not really deep travel again you’re looking at something that is not very thick but the feel of the keys the key return all that sort of thing I really enjoy typing on it.
+It is something you can gain with because the cooling is up to snuff with that vapour chamber again there are the creator models instead and that have your GeForce cards inside the keyboard this is pretty comfortable and pretty tactile not deep travel again you’re looking at something that is not very thick but the feel of the keys the key return all that sort of thing I enjoy typing on it.

-As your usual white back lighting the trackpad on this is fine but it the surface is on the slippery side, I personally prefer a little bit more traction so my finger isn’t skating back and forth but other than that and that’s a bit of a personal preference there it works just fine in terms of connectivity you have got intel WI FI 6 Bluetooth five that’s the ax-201 card.
+As your usual white backlighting, the trackpad on this is fine but if the surface is on the slippery side, I prefer a little bit more traction so my finger isn’t skating back and forth but other than that and that’s a bit of a personal preference there it works just fine in terms of connectivity you have got intel WI FI 6 Bluetooth five that’s the axe-201 card.

-HP ZBook Studio G7 Review: There is no 4g or 5g option for this once again look to other models from hp or other vendors if you’re looking for that and you really need to have that connectivity is good as well too, we have two thunderbolt 3 ports on board we have mini display port if you go to the creator, you will get an HDMI port which is 1.4.
+There is no 4g or 5g option for this once again look to other models from hp or other vendors if you’re looking for that and you need to have that connectivity is good as well too, we have two thunderbolts 3 ports onboard we have mini display port if you go to the creator, you will get an HDMI port which is 1.4.

-So nice job there for biometrics you have you have an optional fingerprint scanner and an optional windows hello IR camera there’s a webcam on board a to 720p there is no privacy shutter on that for our particular privacy screen model there is a dedicated button on the fn road to turn the privacy feature on and off.
+So nice job there for biometrics you have you have an optional fingerprint scanner and optional windows hello IR camera there’s a webcam onboard a to 720p there is no privacy shutter on that for our particular privacy screen model there is a dedicated button on the fn road to turn the privacy feature on and off.

-HP ZBook Studio G7 Review: I don’t recommend this unless you really really need that privacy screen though because the viewing angles are reduced even when privacy mode is not engaged other than that the color gamut’s fine the contrast is quite good some of the other metrics are a little bit unusual on this but overall for a privacy screen it’s pretty good creators will probably go for that dream color display though that will set you back 400 bucks but then there’s the oled glossy touch option if that floats your boat.
+I don’t recommend this unless you need that privacy screen though because the viewing angles are reduced even when privacy mode is not engaged other than that the colour gamut’s fine the contrast is quite good some of the other metrics are a little bit unusual on this but overall for a privacy screen it’s pretty good creators will probably go for that dream colour display though that will set you back 400 bucks but then there’s the OLED glossy touch option if that floats your boat.

 So other competitors would be the ThinkPad P1 from Lenovo which is also a very good laptop very different aesthetic and well some people are hp people some are ThinkPad people.

-So, for those who actually need that need that graphics off there’s that again there’s a 16-inch MacBook pro and the razer blade 15 the advanced and the studio edition the studio edition is very expensive but it also is the Quadro RTX 5000 the highest end of GPU.
+So, for those who need that need that graphics off there’s that again, there’s a 16-inch MacBook Pro and the razer blade 15 the advanced and the studio edition is very expensive but it also is the Quadro RTX 5000 the highest end of GPU.